Longtail-AI-Foundation/sign-detect/README.md

 Please ensure you have `conda` installed and be prepared with the full path of your installation for which you'll be prompted.
 In my case, when I tested it on an A10 G on Lambda Labs, the path to my `conda` installation was `/home/ubuntu/miniconda3`.

 Start by installing `mmpose`.
 The instructions for doing so can be found [here](https://mmpose.readthedocs.io/en/latest/installation.html).
 In short, you have to prepare a `conda` environment with name `openmmlab`.
 Then you have to install all the dependencies of `mmpose` and then the repository itself.

+Then, go to the releases section in this repository and download the `dwpose` ckeckpoint.
+Place this checkpoint in the folder `rtmpose`.
 Once this is done, use the following to run our detector on test videos.

 ```
 conda activate openmmlab